Celsius 41.11: Conception and production

 The production of Celsius 41.11 was funded by the conservative political organization Citizens United.
 The organization's president, David Bossie, was surprised at the success of Fahrenheit 9/11 both at the box office and in rallying support for the Democratic political position.
 "After seeing Moore's impact, I wanted to counterpunch", he said to the Los Angeles Times in 2004, adding that, "Documentaries have become a weapon of the left".
 Celsius 41.11 took six weeks to make and includes a song, "John Boy", specially written and performed by the country music singer Larry Gatlin.

 Celsius 41.11 was rated R by the Motion Picture Association of America because it contains a graphic image of an Iraqi torture victim and includes swearing on two occasions.
 The film's producers disagreed with the rating, stating that it wasn't "consistent with other films in theaters."
-They choose to appeal the rating but were ultimately unsuccessful.
+They chose to appeal the rating but were ultimately unsuccessful.